prodriguez-dev/dco/README.md

 ##  DISH Holiday-Snow

-The Goal was to create a Holiday Banner with Snow in the background created by code that looked random and unpredective.
+The Goal was to create a Holiday Banner with Snow in the background created by code that looked random.

 [300x250](https://prodriguez-dev.github.io/dco/holiday-snow/300x250/index.html)